Ciela-Institute/milex_scheduler/docs/src/register_an_application.md

 file for `milex-schedule` to be able to run your script.

-Once your script is registered, it can be scheduled and run using the `milex-schedule` and `milex-run` commands.
+Once your script is registered, it can be scheduled and run using the `milex-schedule` and `milex-submit` commands.
 More information on these commands can be found in the [Getting Started](./getting_started.md) section.